RogersNL/wordle-ai/README.md

 World-AI

-A recreation of the popular NYTimes Game by John Wardle.
+A recreation of the popular NYTimes Game by Josh Wardle.

 Using Open AI for fun.